-How to Stop or Release an IRS Wage Garnishment
+How to Stop IRS Wage Garnishment in Six Ways

 The best resolution or resolutions, or the best course of action, is mostly based on your total balance, as well as your tax compliance and financial situation.
 In almost all the options below, you will need to be current on all your tax filings.
 In other words, you need to file all tax returns required before the IRS will consider setting up a tax resolution with you.

 Ways to Stop or Release an IRS Wage Garnishment or Wage Levy

 If you believe that the IRS has made a mistake by sending you a letter of an intent to levy your wages, you can file an appeal within 30 days by requesting a Collection Due Process (CDP) hearing.
 A Collection Due Process or CDP hearing is a procedure of the IRS Office of Appeals.
 It is an independent organization within the IRS that is separate from the collection office that initiates the wage levy.
 If the IRS sends you a final notice of their intent to levy, you can request a CDP hearing 30 days from the date of the IRS’s notice of your right to a hearing.
 If you move forward with a CDP hearing, collection activity will usually cease (exceptions for jeopardy, a federal contractor, DET, and state refund levies).

 You need to fill out form 12153 and send it to the address on the letter or the IRS revenue officer on your case.
 As you wait for your hearing, it is a good idea to work with a tax professional who can represent you and work out a tax resolution with the IRS on your behalf.

 If you don’t propose a collection alternative, or offer a defense (e.g., innocent spouse relief) or claim hardship (discussed below), the wage garnishment can resume once the IRS issues a determination.
 See publication 1660 for more information.